bodo-ai/PyDough/documentation/metadata.md

 ## Relationships

 Every JSON object describing a relationship between two PyDough collection has the following fields:
-- `name` (required): the name of the relationshp, which must be a valid PyDough identifier and must not overlap with the name of other properties/relationships from the source collection.
+- `name` (required): the name of the relationship, which must be a valid PyDough identifier and must not overlap with the name of other properties/relationships from the source collection.
 - `type` (required): the type of PyDough relationship.
 The currently supported values are ["simple join"](#relationship-type-simple-join), ["general join"](#relationship-type-general-join), ["cartesian product"](#relationship-type-cartesian-product), ["custom"](#relationship-type-custom) and ["reverse"](#relationship-type-reverse)
 - `description` (optional): a semantic description of the relationship's significance.
 - `synonyms` (optional): a list of strings of alternative names for the relationship, for semantic understanding.